![[Translate to English:] [Translate to English:]](/fileadmin/_processed_/7/e/csm_bigstock-Attractive-Aged-Businesswoman--230285287_6d34c4c43a.jpg)

 This is a part-time (extramural) course of study, tuition-based; classes are held on week-ends.
 Traditional in-class and/or on-line modes of teaching depend on current regulations by the Rector of the University of Warsaw.

-The seat of the Institute of English Studies UW is the modern building of the Faculty of Modern Languages at 55 Dobra Street, Warsaw, with convenient public transport options.
+The seat of the Institute of English Studies UW is the building of the Faculty of Modern Languages at 55 Dobra Street, Warsaw, with convenient public transport options.